yasoob/personal_blog/content/posts/understanding-and-writing-jpeg-decoder-in-python.md

 ## Introduction

 Why write another article on JPEG when there are already hundreds of articles on the internet?
 Well, normally when you read articles on JPEG, the author just gives you details about what the format looks like.
 You don't implement any code to do the actual decompression and decoding.
 Even if you do write code, it is in C/C++ and not accessible to a wide group of people.
 I plan on changing that by showing you how a basic JPEG decoder works using Python 3.
 I will be basing my decoder on [this](https://github.com/aguaviva/micro-jpeg-visualizer/blob/master/micro-jpeg-visualizer.py) MIT licensed code but will be heavily modifying it for increased readability and ease of understanding.
+You can find the modified code for this article on my  [GitHub repo](https://github.com/yasoob/Baseline-JPEG-Decoder).

 ## Different parts of a JPEG